MamboBryan/newsletter/newsletter/2023-10-27/index.md

 |:------|
 |[Detect Screenshots in Android 14](https://www.youtube.com/watch?v=TCygnOOd_j0)|

 Got any other resources that you want to have featured?
-That's alright, cause all you have to do is [click me](https://forms.gle/nM7PoQE2FHbXTzsx9).
-That's it.
+That's alright, cause all you have to do is [click me](https://forms.gle/nM7PoQE2FHbXTzsx9) and that's it.
 Congratulate yourself for being a winner!

 You can also suggest any article, library, video or podcast for upcoming newsletters.
 Click **[here](https://forms.gle/Dqr2pUHwMWzTfcSH7)** to submit!